NYC Property Values: Block by Block

 Building the block snapshot

-python scripts/nyc_heatmap_data.py # all five boroughs → static/nyc-heatmap/data/blocks.json
+# All five boroughs

-python scripts/nyc_heatmap_data.py --boro 1 # Manhattan only
+python scripts/nyc_heatmap_data.py --boro 1

 python scripts/nyc_heatmap_data.py --boro 3 --output /tmp/brooklyn.json